bytewax/bytewax/docs/articles/deployment/waxctl-aws.md

 The operating system of EC2 instances created by Waxctl is Ubuntu 20.04 LTS.

-Waxctl relies on Cloud-init, a standard multi-distribution method for cross-platform cloud instance initialization.
-Using Cloud-init, Waxctl configure a Linux service which is going to run `pip install -r /home/ubuntu/bytewax/requirements.txt` and after that run your python dataflow program.
+Waxctl relies on [Cloud-init](https://cloudinit.readthedocs.io/en/latest/), a standard multi-distribution method for cross-platform cloud instance initialization.
+Using Cloud-init, Waxctl configures a Linux service which is going to run `pip install -r /home/ubuntu/bytewax/requirements.txt` and after that run your python dataflow program.

 As we mentioned before, you can specify your own `requirements.txt` file using the `--requirements-file-name` flag.
 If you don't, Waxctl is going to put only `bytewax` as a requirement.